 - Both hepatitis B and C as evidenced by detectable HBV surface antigen or HBV DNA and detectable HCV ribonucleic acid (RNA).

 - Hepatitis D infection (HDV antibody positive) in subjects with detectable hepatitis B surface antigen or HBV DNA.

 - Prior allogeneic transplant of any solid organ or bone marrow/stem cells.

 - Patients may be rescreened after initiating adequate replacement therapy

-- Subjects with thrombotic, embolic, venous, or arterial events, such as cerebrovascular accident (including transient ischemic attacks) or deep venous thrombosis (DVT) within 6 months of informed consent
+- Subjects with arterial or venous thrombotic or embolic, such as cerebrovascular accident (including transient ischemic attacks), myocardial infarction, or deep venous thrombosis (DVT) within 6 months of informed consent.

-- Tumor or bland thrombus in hepatic vasculature is not a contraindication provided hepatic function criteria are met
+- Tumor or bland thrombus in hepatic vasculature is not an exclusion provided hepatic function criteria are met.

 - Low dose aspirin (=< 100 mg/day) is allowed